dmfay/massive-js/criteria.md

 const criteria = {
   is_active: true,
   'name like': '%homepage%',
-  'stats ->> runs >': 5
+  'stats.runs >': 5
 };
 ```

 ## Operations

-Keys in a criteria object may contain an operator which is converted to a SQL operator in the `WHERE` clause.
-If no operator is provided, the predicate will test for equality.
+Keys in a criteria object may contain an operator which is converted to a SQL operator in the `WHERE` clause. **If no operator is provided, the predicate will test for equality.**

 Text operators are case-insensitive.